UniBreakfast/crud-of-increasing-complexity/0023-ordered-with-funcs/README.md

 ## What is this?

 This is a simple CRUD implementation with functions for an ordered list of strings.
 It is based on the [previous simplest one](../0001-with-functions/README.md) but this time the order is important.
 So we can specify the position of the record we add, update or delete.
 We can find the position of a record by its string.
 And we can move a record to a different position.
+There are six functions to perform all that.

-## How to use these?
+## How to use these functions?

 To use these functions, you need to call them with the appropriate arguments.
 You can use any JavaScript REPL to do that.
 It can be a browser console, Node.js REPL or any kind of JavaScript sandbox offline or online.
 I personally prefer Chrome DevTools console, but I won't use anything browser specific here.
 So to perform CRUD operations we'll input JavaScript code to our runtime of choice to evaluate it.